Friday, March 21, 2025

 Hello, everyone!
-It's time for a new challenge from the Creative Moments Challenge blog.
-The theme is: Flora or Fauna.
-I am using an image from our fabulous sponsor: Polkadoodles and I chose to use both flora and fauna.
+It's time for the mid-month reminder for the challenge from the Creative Moments Challenge blog.
+The theme is: For A Special Lady.
+I am using an image from our fabulous sponsor: Mirtillamente.

 Here is my card: